Honoring the quiet labor of presence.

 And like any muscle, this one needs care.

 Rest.
 Boundaries.
 Nourishment.
-Recharging.
+Time away.

 Because presence is a form of labor—sacred, invisible, often unspoken.

-And it deserves recognition and care.
+And it deserves recognition and acknowledgement.

 Some days, holding space looks like deep conversation.